"Let no day pass without discussing goodness and all the other subjects about which you hear me .... examining both

 - Other items of interest (receipt of fellowships, publications, awards, travel).

 Remember to include your name, year and state of selection, as well as current and permanent email addresses on all Scholar reports.

-Any Scholar who is nearing the end of his or her four years of automatic deferral should include a separate section of the annual report that includes the Scholars' request for additional years of deferral.
+Any Scholar who is nearing the end of their four years of automatic deferral should include a separate section of the annual report that includes the Scholars' request for additional years of deferral.
 In requesting extended deferral, Scholars should be sure to explain their continuing commitments to public service leadership.
 These requests will be considered and responded to by the Executive Secretary.

 Please keep in mind that the main purpose of annual reports is for Scholars to fulfill a reporting requirement stipulated in the Foundation's statute.
 The Executive Secretary provides a personal response to some (but certainly not all) annual reports via email, and it requires the Executive Secretary several months to read the many hundreds of reports that are submitted each year.
 For any pressing questions or for more immediate advice/feedback, Truman Scholars should be in direct touch with Dr. Babcock-Lumish, the Foundation's Executive Secretary.